cornell-ece2300/ece2300-docs/docs/ece2300-lab1p2-display.md

 !!! note "Lab Report Task 5: Critical Path for Optimized Design"

     Save a screenshot of just the critical path of your optimized design for your lab report.
+Use Fn + Print Screen keys to take a screenshot.
     The screenshot should clearly show the total delay, incremental delay, location, and element for each gate along the critical path.